What Happens When You Turn a Lumberjack into a Fixed-Blade Knife?

 It did not come out of the box very sharp, but I wouldn’t want it to be that sharp.
 It’s not a paper cutter.
 The beauty of 1075 high carbon steel, though, is that it’s not hard to make it sharp.
 With an edge this long and simple, it only takes some novice-level sharpening to get a razor edge.

-I actually did a little bit of feathering with the Stratos without sharpening and it worked okay.
+I actually did a little bit of feather sticking with the Stratos without sharpening and it worked okay.
 Not great, but it did it.
 A round of sharpening would have it feathering sticks just fine, although maybe not as well as a thinner knife, and certainly not as well as the Swamp Romper.

-The Clip Point
+The CLip Point

 The tip of the blade would be almost non-existent if it wasn’t for the slight clip point.
 You’re not likely to get much use out of the tip outside of working the knife into something to pry.
 You certainly won’t get far stabbing with it, but the other certainty is that it will never break off since it’s so stout (that and 1075 carbon isn’t known for chipping).
 Remember, this is a survival knife, not a tactical one.